Chapter 61 BWV 194 Höchsterwünschtes Freudenfest

-The first (and reprised) sections of the Overture traditionally make use of dotted rhythms and rapid upward skirls of notes within a moderate, courtly tempo.
+The first (and reprised) section of the Overture traditionally makes use of dotted rhythms and rapid upward skirls of notes within a moderate, courtly tempo.

-In C 20, the choir is fully integrated into it, in C 194 it serves as an instrumental introduction to the chorus proper.
+In C 20, the choir is fully integrated into this part of the movement, in C 194 it serves as an instrumental introduction to the chorus proper.
 The three oboes are set as a group above the upper strings, the former carrying the angular main theme and the latter emitting bursts of insistent semiquavers.
-In the reprise this is reversed, creating an unexpected and enchanting effect.
+In the reprise this is reversed, creating an effect which is both unexpected and enchanting.

 The choir enters at the beginning of the fugal middle section which is marked by a change from 4 to 3 time and a much quicker tempo.
 Bach presents us with a quadruple fugal exposition from bar 32 (S, A, B, T), bar 44 (A, T, S, B), bar 72 (B, A, T, S) and bar 84 (T, B, A, S), four masterly fugatos each with a different order of entries.
 It is a communal celebration of the long awaited festival of joy about which the poet reminds us.

 Beginning of fugue.